Gabboxl/LinkShorterDotNET/README.md

   3) click on "*reference..*"
   4) go in the tab "*browse*" on the left
   5) click the button "browse" on the bottom- right
-  6) select the .dll file downloaded from here: https://github.com/Gabboxl/LinkShorterDotNET/releases .
+  6) select the .dll file downloaded from here: https://github.com/Gabboxl/LinkShorterDotNET/releases (you can also build the latest code with Visual Studio by downloading the solution at the top).

  The class is very simple to use, here's an example: